Turbo Takeaways

 Other Free Services for Seniors

-Other than the resources we’ve shared above, many states may provide programs with free government money for seniors over 55.
-We also recommend checking within your local community to see if there are any free services for senior citizens.
+Other than the resources shared beforehand, many states may provide programs with free government money for seniors over 55.
+Check within your local community to see if there are any free services for senior citizens.

 Eligibility Requirements for Government Programs

-Here’s a look at the eligibility requirements for each program:
+Here’s a brief look at the eligibility requirements for each program:

 • Commodity Supplemental Food Program: The CSFP program is available to those over 60 and with income below 130% of the federal poverty level.
 Call or visit your state’s local agency to apply.